Dual-induced multifractality in online viewing activity: Conclusion

 \section{Conclusion}

-At present, we have analyzed data sets of online human reviewing activity from Netfilx and Movielens at individual and the whole community level.
-At individual level, we find the fat-tailed inter-event time distribution and its relation with the discovered long-term correlation, but we cannot get the exact analytical results like in \cite{Rybski2012} for the fact that these inter-event time distributions in restricted to activity level don't strictly follow a power-law behavior.
-Meanwhile, at the whole community level, we also find several similar properties as what we find at individual level, but the long-term correlation is due to interdependence in whole community activity.
-In further, these long-term correlation characterized by the Hurst exponent derived from DFA potentially imply there exists the fractality of human online reviewing activity.
+We have analyzed the datasets of online viewing activity from Movielens and Netflix at both the individual and communal level.
+At the individual level we find fat-tailed inter-event time distributions and the dependence on long-term correlations.
+Our analytical results are not exact, as in Ref.~\cite{Rybski2012}, because the inter-event time distributions are restricted to the activity levels and not strictly power law.
+At the communal level we find properties that are similar to those at the individual level, but here the long-term correlations are caused by the interdependence of community activity.
+Furthermore, the long-term correlations characterized by the Hurst exponent derived from DFA imply the presence of fractality in online viewing activity.

-To further uncover the category of such fractality and its origination, we introduce MFDFA and finally find the multifractality of whole community activity.
-A hypothesis that such multifractality results from the combining impact of broad PDF and long-term correlation is provided.
-Then, it is verified by analyzing three types of synthetic time series having one or more properties of real one.
-Thus, we can conclude that a dual-induced multifractility exists in online human activity.
-Nevertheless, it shouldn't be ignored that an appropriate model lacking to explain the mechanism of reproducing such time series.
-We hope that future work will solve this problem.
+To determine the type of such fractality and its origin, we apply MFDFA and find multifractality at the communal level.
+We hypothesize that this is caused by the combined effect of the broad PDF of inter-event times and the long-term correlations.
+We verify this by analyzing three types of synthetic time series that have at least property in common with a real time series.
+Thus, we can conclude that a dual-induced multifractality exists in online viewing activity, which enlarges this generic property commonly found in human activity from physical space to cyberspace.
+Nevertheless, it shouldn¡¯t be ignored that an appropriate model lacking to explain the mechanism of reproducing such time series.
+According to \cite{Ashkenazy2003,Schmitt2009,Extremera2016}, the time series of online viewing activity can be decomposed into magnitude and sigh time series, and by systematically analyzing them we may obtain more dynamical properties to explain the mechanism of multifractality in online viewing activity.
+We hope that future work will solve these problems.